Mouli Ganguly: Early life

-Ganguly was born in Kolkata, West Bengal and graduated in science from the University of Calcutta.
+Ganguly was born in Kolkata, West Bengal on 15 December 1982 and graduated in science from the University of Calcutta.

 Career

 She started modelling and has been in a number of TV and print ads.
-She has modelled for products like Pears, Rin, Ponds Face Wash, Horlicks, Rasna, Ariel, Close-Up, Pepsodent, Asian Paints, Britannia, Maggie, Saffola and Bombay Dyeing etc.
+She has modelled for products like Pears, Rin, Ponds Face Wash, Horlicks, Rasna, Ariel, Close-Up, Pepsodent, Asian Paints, Britannia, Maggie, Saffola and Bombay Dyeing.

 She has also worked as an assistant director before she started acting.

 In April 2001, Ganguly was cast in the lead role as Shaina in Kaahin Kissii Roz.
 The highly rated show garnered her a lot of positive reviews.
 The show went on until September 2004.
 She later starred in Kutumb and Kkusum.
-In 2004, Ganguly starred in the popular Sony TV serial called Saaksshi in the lead role opposite Samir Soni and Amit Sadh.
+In 2004, Ganguly starred in the Sony TV serial Saaksshi in the lead role opposite Samir Soni and Amit Sadh.

-Her television success led to an appearance in Rituporno Ghosh's critically acclaimed national award-winning movie Raincoat (2004) alongside Aishwarya Rai and Ajay Devgan.
+Her television success led to an appearance in Rituporno Ghosh's film Raincoat (2004) alongside Aishwarya Rai and Ajay Devgan.
 Thereafter she took a hiatus and made a comeback with Aathvaan Vachan (2008).

 In 2009, she appeared on the reality dance show Nach Baliye with her then boyfriend and co-star Mazher Sayed.

 She played the role of the antagonist in the serial Kya Huaa Tera Vaada which aired on Sony TV in 2012 starring as a shrewd businesswoman who rekindles a romance with a married man.
-In 2016, she returned as an antagonist, this time in Season 3 of Zee TV's popular Jamai Raja.
+In 2016, she returned as an antagonist, this time in Season 3 of Zee TV's Jamai Raja.